Steven K. Galson: Awards and decorations

-Galson is the recipient of numerous PHS awards, including Surgeon General's Medallion, the Robert Brutsche Award from the Commissioned Officers Association of the USPHS and the Founders Award from the Association of Military Surgeons of the US.
+Galson is the recipient of numerous PHS awards, including Surgeon General's Medallion, the Robert Brutsche Award from the Commissioned Officers Association of the U.S. Public Health Service and the Founders Award from the Association of Military Surgeons of the United States.
 He is also the recipient of three James R. Schlesinger Awards.
 Galson is a member of the National Academy of Medicine Forum on Drug Discovery, Development, and Translation after serving two terms as co-chair and completed a term as member of the National Board of Medical Examiners in 2007.
 In 2009 Galson received a Distinguished Alumnus Award from Stony Brook University.